jeremy-share/bazel-learning/README.md

 This repository is what I did to learn Bazel.
 It's shared in the hope it will be useful to someone, and it might not be following best practices, etc., so please check out the links section below.
-I have also tried to introduce complexity iteratively through the services.
+I have also tried to introduce complexity iteratively through the projects.

 ## Setup
 This repo works best with [Bazelisk](https://github.com/bazelbuild/bazelisk).